Struggling to get interviews?

 Approximate your language skill level with an adjective

-Basic: suggests that you understand basic words and phrases, but are unable to hold a conversation.
+Basic: You understand basic words and phrases, but are unable to hold a conversation.

-Intermediate: suggests you can hold a basic conversation in the language, but have limited vocabulary, a low understanding of grammar rules, and may not be able to read.
+Intermediate: You can hold a basic conversation in the language, but have limited vocabulary, a low understanding of grammar rules, and might not be able to read.

-Conversational: suggests that you can hold full conversations in this language but not at a fluent level.
-You may struggle to find the right words and keep up with native speakers.
-Additionally, you may not be fully literate.
+Conversational: You can hold full conversations in this language but not at a fluent level.
+You might struggle to find the right words and keep up with native speakers.
+Additionally, you might not be fully literate.

-Proficient: suggests you have a high level of comfort with the language, but not to the same level that fluent or native speakers would.
+Proficient: You have a high level of comfort with the language, but not to the same level that fluent or native speakers do.
 Proficient speakers have a larger vocabulary and more developed skills than conversational speakers.

-Fluent: suggests you’re highly comfortable writing and reading in this language and that you can hold conversations to the same level as a native speaker.
+Fluent: You’re highly comfortable writing and reading in this language and that you can hold conversations to the same level as a native speaker.

-Native: indicates that this is your mother tongue, and that you’re fully comfortable speaking, reading, and writing in this language.
+Native: This is your mother tongue, and you’re fully comfortable speaking, reading, and writing in this language.

-The only time you shouldn’t use this scale is if you’re applying for a role where a high level of detail about your language skills is required.
-In this situation, you should use an official, internationally recognized scale.
+If you’re applying for a role where a high level of detail about your language skills is required you should use an official, internationally recognized scale.

 Here are some of the most common scales used to measure language proficiency that you can follow when writing your resume: